mbiggeri/Project-Mewthree/README.md

 ### `generate_data.py`

-> **High-Level:** A one-time utility script used to populate `pokemon_data.py`.
+> A one-time utility script used to populate `pokemon_data.py`.
 It connects to the public PokéAPI and downloads the stats, types, abilities, and Gen 4 learnsets for all Pokémon up to \#493 (Sinnoh). **This script is not run by the main application.**

-**Key Objects/Functions:**

-  * `generate_pokemon_data()`: The main function that fetches all data and writes it to the `pokemon_data.py` file.

 ### `pokemon_data.py`

-> **High-Level:** A static data file that is the output of `generate_data.py`.
+> A static data file that is the output of `generate_data.py`.
 It contains a single, massive dictionary, `POKEMON_DATABASE`, which maps Pokémon names to their in-game data.
 This file is used by the UI to populate the "Choose Pokémon" dropdown and by the `PokemonGenome` class to get the learnset and base stats for non-custom evolutions.

-### `README.md`

-This file.
-It provides documentation on the project's goal and structure.

 -----